101 Cooking For Two

 Enter your email address and we'll send the link straight to your inbox!

-Store in an airtight container in the refrigerator for 4 days or freeze for 3 months.
-I generally shred and cool completely before freezing.
+Store carnitas in an airtight container for up to 4 days in the refrigerator, or freeze for up to 3 months.

 Can you make carnitas ahead of time?